-Integrated Weed Management Strategies for Control
+Integrated Weed Management Strategies

-There are several cultural practices that can be employed to help control giant ragweed.
+Cultural Tactics: There are several cultural practices that can be employed to help control giant ragweed.
 Delaying crop planting date to allow more of the giant ragweed to emerge before pre-plant tillage or a burndown herbicide application has improved overall control.
 Also, later planting can improve the crop’s ability to compete.
 Since giant ragweed can continue to emerge after cash crops are planted, narrow row spacing can increase soybean competitive ability and initially slow weed growth.
 Rotating crops allows for different levels of competitiveness each year as crops often emerge at different times.
 Increased crop competitiveness alone is not an adequate method for giant ragweed control; however, it can help extend the available window for effective postemergence applications.
 Crop rotation also permits use of a greater diversity of herbicides to control giant ragweed, which reduces the selection pressure for herbicide resistance.
 Adoption of no-till or reduced tillage practices can also favor giant ragweed seed decay and predation.

 As was indicated previously, giant ragweed retains the majority of its seed through harvest.
 Routine cleaning of a combine between fields can help decrease the spread of giant ragweed from infested fields to uninfested fields.
 Additionally, following a harvest sequence that begins with uninfested fields and ends with fields with high infestations or known herbicide-resistant populations can also further slow the spread of giant ragweed.
 This approach should be used with tillage equipment and tillage sequence, as well.

-There is limited research indicating effective control of large seeded weeds such as giant ragweed with cover crops.
+Cover Crops: There is limited research indicating effective control of large seeded weeds such as giant ragweed with cover crops.

-Tillage should be performed in the spring, prior to planting, but not in the fall.
+Mechanical: Tillage should be performed in the spring, prior to planting, but not in the fall.
 Fall tillage can bury giant ragweed seeds, increasing their chance of survival by reducing seed decay and predation.
 However, spring tillage can serve as a tool for managing giant ragweed that emerges before crop planting.
 Research conducted in Nebraska indicated pre-plant tillage provided > 90% control of giant ragweed seedlings 14 days after treatment; however, additional post-emergence herbicide applications were needed for season-long control.
 Timing of spring tillage is particularly important as it does not alter giant ragweed emergence windows and, if performed too early (ahead of the bulk of giant ragweed emergence), will result in ineffective control.